-Today is a strange time, the job market is vibrant and salary increases over the last 18 months have been the highest for decades – the “war for talent” is very real including the tactic to retain resigning team members through counter offers.
+Today is a strange time, the job market is busy and salary increases over the last 2 years have been the highest for decades – the “war for talent” is very real including the tactic to retain resigning team members through counter offers.
 However where do we start with the interconnected uncertainties of today; cost of living crisis, Putin’s madness, energy fragility and unpredictable politics at all levels.
 Recession looms but the jobs market shines is a unique combination indeed!

 It often happens that after being offered a new job, your current employer decides that they don’t want to lose you.
 It is important to remember and consider that when this happens, it is often in the company’s best interests for you to stay.